electron-forge/electron-forge-docs/config/plugins/webpack.md

 The following configuration option is available in Electron Forge version 6.0.0 beta 58 and above.
 {% endhint %}

+`nodeIntegration` adjusts the Webpack config for all renderer entries based on whether `nodeIntegration` for the `BrowserWindow` is enabled.

 If you set `nodeIntegration` to `true` in a given renderer's `BrowserWindow` constructor, you'll need to set the same `nodeIntegration` value in the corresponding Webpack plugin renderer's configuration:

 {% tabs %}